How to Install Windows RT 8.1 Update 3 on Surface RT/2 with Fix in 2017

 Fortunately, there is a user that find out a direct download link to the Windows RT 8.1 Update 3 update package.
 I have tried to install it on my Surface RT, however, it ended up with searching for Windows update endlessly.
 I find out that many users also experience this problem like me.
 I decided to start from the scratch by resetting my Surface RT once again.
 And this time, I can do it and the Start menu is back to my Surface RT now.

 Before you can install the Windows RT 8.1 Update 3, your Surface RT needs to have the Windows RT 8.1 Update first.
-Here how to check:
+Here is how to check:

 - Swipe from the right > Control Panel > Windows Update